Loading

 From our own correspondent.
 Hebden Bridge, Thursday.

 Councillors and officals at Sowerby Bridge are facing one of their strangest jobs – what to do about a haunted cottage that belongs to the Council.
-The tenants, Mr and Mrs Bodgan tarandziej, have been driven out of the house – the first real home of their own – by “terrible rushing noises; jangling pots in the kitchen early in the morning; bangs in the back bedroom and doors opening after they have been fastened.”
+The tenants, Mr and Mrs Bodgan Tarandziej, have been driven out of the house – the first real home of their own – by “terrible rushing noises; jangling pots in the kitchen early in the morning; bangs in the back bedroom and doors opening after they have been fastened.”

 Afraid to sleep in the cottage – 59, Town Gate, Sowerby Town – they part each night and sleep in separate houses.
 Mr Tarandziej travels by bus five miles to lodgings in Halifax while his wife and their 18-month old baby sleep at her mother’s house nearby.